sclipman/gfa2network/README.md

 - Adjacency matrices in several sparse formats
 - Helper utilities to convert or save matrices
 - Bidirected graph representation via `--bidirected`
+- Alignment-aware splitting via `--split-on-alignment` (may increase memory usage; a warning is shown if >10× nodes are created)
 - Compute shortest path distances between sequences or genomes
 - `distance` subcommand to query sequences or paths
 - `distance-matrix` subcommand to compute pairwise path distances